4integration/3scaleJavaPluginWrapper/README.md

 In the first, I hit an API endpoint 1000 times.
 I use 10 threads in JMeter - each one hitting the API 100 times.
 There is no Java Plugin Wrapper in use on this endpoint.
 Average latencies are shown.
 ![direct](https://cloud.githubusercontent.com/assets/5570713/22908137/c5bf5634-f21a-11e6-99e9-3ff9c1232d4f.png)

-In the second, I apply the same test to an identical endpoYou don't want the internal Java code needing to know about a Java system name of a mapping it relates to.
+In the second, I apply the same test to an identical endpoint.
+You don't want the internal Java code needing to know about a Java system name of a mapping it relates to.
 But if a convention like the following was used, it would be acceptable, e.g. the URL pattern: GET /catalogs{id}/products/{id}/listings{month} could correspond to the 3scale system name: get-catalogs-id-products-id-listings-month.
 The naming convention is enough for the Java coder to know what the 3scale system name is.
-Therefore no looping, no regex to get system name.
-Instead pass it in.int - except for the inclusion of this Java Plugin Wrapper.

 Average latencies are shown - 1 ms slower on average than the first endpoint.
 ![managed](https://cloud.githubusercontent.com/assets/5570713/22908148/cc7751e8-f21a-11e6-8602-2e06680f016f.png)

 Summary